Azure/kubernetes-hackfest/labs/paas/otomi/3_create_team/README.md

 6. Click on `Submit`.

-7. Click on `Deploy Changes` (this will become active after a change has been submitted).
+7. Click on `Deploy Changes` (this will become active after in the side menu after you submit a change).

 8. Select your team in the top bar.
 Here you can select your context (cluster and team).

-9. See that in the left bar, the team section appears.
+9. In the side menu, the team section will now become visible.

 Note: